isc-projects/kea/doc/guide/install.rst

    $ ./configure

 Run ``./configure`` with the ``--help`` switch to view the different options.
-Some commonly-used options are:
+Some commonly used options are:

 --prefix
    Define the installation location (the default is ``/usr/local``).